Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2020-11-09-First-project.md

 Published as a co-author, Physics of Fluids (2020/11)
 <br>In this project, I focused primarily on <strong>idea conceptualization</strong>, <strong>experimental design</strong>, and <strong>qualitative analysis</strong>.

-When a droplet falls into a bath on an asymmetric substrate, it consistently bounces back toward the shallow side.
-This phenomenon can be broken down into three main stages.
+<strong>When a droplet falls into a bath on an asymmetric substrate, it consistently bounces back toward the shallow side.</strong> This phenomenon can be broken down into three main stages.
 The first stage is the cavity formation stage, where a crater forms symmetrically, similar to the dimple created on a symmetric substrate.

 <div style="display: flex; justify-content: space-around; align-items: center;">
   <figure style="margin: 0; text-align: center;">